-SOLVANG, CALIFORNIA – Tired of nose-to-tail, no-trot trail rides on your family vacation?
+SOLVANG, CALIFORNIA DUDE RANCH VACATIONS – Tired of nose-to-tail, no-trot trail rides on your family vacation?
 When we visited The Alisal Guest Ranch & Resort this summer, the riding experiences proved to be anything but, making for an enjoyable family horseback riding vacation for all three generations of our family, and all level of riders (and levels of horseback enthusiasts) among us.

-For starters, on our first evening there I was able to set out on an “Advanced” trail ride with a small group where we were not only trotting through portions of the 2-hour ride, but we also enjoyed portions of the ride led along at full lope!
+For starters, on our first evening there I was able to set out on an “Advanced” trail ride with a small group.
+We were not only trotting through portions of the 2-hour ride, but we also enjoyed portions of the ride led along at full lope!
 In the evening light on the beautiful open hills surrounding Alisal Lake, with nary a hint of the busy Bay Area life I’d left behind, it felt at times like I was starring in my own Western film.

 To my delight, our wrangler Meaghan took us on a special route where we could view two bald eagle nests–one which had been far larger in the past, but was damaged in a storm.
 The other, the newer nest replacing it and currently inhabited by a pair of eagle parents and two eaglets.
 Watch closely, she advised, and you might see one.
 (Watch closely here, and you might just see one, too…)